 The problem is that we tend to use one or another according to what we know more about or what is easy for us to apply.
 But all these aspects related.
-How to eat to lose weight is as important as what to eat to lose weight, and both aspects are necessary, although some will resonate with you more than others, depending on your personal struggles.
+How to eat is as important as what to eat, and both aspects are necessary, although some will resonate with you more than others, depending on your personal struggles.

 But they all are related to each other, so you should pay attention to all of them.

 Let’s see what those 3 strategies are and how can be apply them in real life!

 What to Eat to Lose Weight Strategy #1: Portion Sizes

 This is the most underestimated strategy to get in control of your weight, but the most straightforward of the three strategies.